mlimenrui/jekyll-now/_posts/2018-03-12-Imbalanced-data.md

 14. Race
 15. Occupation category

-I will be completing the data exploration / data manipulation using Python and the machine learning portion using R.
+_**Note:**_ I will be completing the data exploration / data manipulation using Python and the machine learning portion using R.